ascend4/ascend4/solvers/ida/AUTO-SELECTION.md

 # IDA automatic linear solver selection: investigation

 Investigation on 19 September 2026, following `fbfffba1`.
-This is a proposal;
-the runtime still defaults to DENSE and accepts explicit KLU.
+The policy below is now implemented as the default `linsolver=AUTO`; explicit DENSE and KLU remain available.
 See [SPARSE-JACOBIAN.md](SPARSE-JACOBIAN.md) for implementation and prior tests.

 ## Recommendation